-Alkalinity, expressed as mg $CaCO_3/L$, represents the presence of bicarbonates and carbonates in water and indicates the buffering capacity or ability to neutralize acids.
-A higher buffering capacity can reduce the potential for pH swings during photosynthesis (removing CO_2) by primary producers (algae) and plant growth.
-A minimum alkalinity of 20 mg/L is the aquatic life criteria recommended by the EPA.
+Alkalinity, expressed as mg CaCO3/L, represents the presence of bicarbonates and carbonates in water and indicates the buffering capacity.
+A higher buffering capacity can reduce the potential for pH swings during photosynthesis (removing CO2) primary producers (algae) and plant growth.
+A minimum alkalinity of 20mg/L is the aquatic life criteria recommended by the EPA.